Spread your wings into the wonderful world of birds and get spotting! Which birds do you share your neighbourhood with?

 Our gardens, countryside and even towns and cities, are full of amazing birds.

-From acrobatic blue tits and charismatic robins to noisy magpies and cheeky gulls - birds are our most visible wild friends and no matter where you are, birds and their unique behaviours make for fascinating viewing!
+From acrobatic blue tits and charismatic robins to noisy magpies and cheeky gulls - birds are our most visible and vocal wild friends and no matter where you are, birds and their unique behaviours make for fascinating viewing!

 Our Big Garden Birdwatch happens each January and is the perfect birdwatching opportunity.
 And it helps our scientists too!
 But you can go birdwatching at any time of year.

 Have a brilliant birdwatch, show us how you got on and take another bold step towards completing your Wild Challenge.

 Are you doing this activity as part of your ild Challenge?
 Find out how you are progressing – are you getting closer to gold?

 Did you know: that feathers are made of something called keratin - the same stuff as your fingernails?